Content-Addressed Storage

 Add Package

-"""Add package to pool."""
+"""Add a local package file to the content pool."""

-if pool_path.exists():
+if pool_path_abs.exists():

-return pool_path # Already in pool
+return sha256, pool_path_rel, size_bytes # Already in pool (dedup)

-pool_path.parent.mkdir(parents=True, exist_ok=True)
+pool_path_abs.parent.mkdir(parents=True, exist_ok=True)

 Verify Pool Integrity